Icarus-6/A-mapping-of-names-age-and-height/README.md

 The main file is "external contracts.sol" with additional two external dependent contracts needed - "destroyable.sol", "ownable.sol".

-It is also possible to use the last file "external contract call.sol" as a shortcut which calls the deployed contract on the Ethereum blockchain and uses it.
+It is also possible to use the last file "external contract call.sol" as a shortcut which calls the deployed contract on the Ethereum Ropsten blockchain and uses it.